 Consumers who purchased beef products for personal use between Aug.
 1, 2014, and Dec.
-31, 2019, in certain states or jurisdictions, may qualify to submit a claim for a cash payment from a class action settlement.
+31, 2019, in certain states or jurisdictions may qualify to submit a claim for a cash payment from a class action settlement.
 This settlement is part of the In re: Cattle and Beef Antitrust Litigation, a case currently pending in the U.S. District Court for the District of Minnesota.

 Who is eligible for a beef indirect purchaser payout?

-- They indirectly purchased fresh or frozen beef made from chuck, loin, rib, or round primal cuts.
+- They indirectly purchased fresh or frozen beef made from chuck, loin, rib or round primal cuts.

-- The purchase or purchases occurred between Aug.
+- They purchased the products between Aug.
 1, 2014, and Dec.
 31, 2019.

 What products are excluded from the settlement?